Experienced Lawyer Serving Victims of Maritime Injuries in New Orleans and the Gulf Coast Region

 Most Common Accidents Seen Offshore

-- Equipment-Related Incidents: The most common accident seen in the industry is equipment-related.
+- Equipment-Related Incidents: Equipment related injuries are the most common accidents seen in the industry.
 From winches to equipment malfunctions, these components can lead to devastating injuries.

 - Improper Training: It is imperative that everyone on the vessel, platform or rig be well-trained and knows the proper safety procedures.
 Sadly, the maritime industry is extremely short-staffed, which means they are hiring less experienced workers to fill employment gaps.
 When employees are not trained to do their jobs properly, serious accidents occur.